wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ## Bold and italics in Tables

-CAUTION: Markdown coding are not processed within HTML tables.
+CAUTION: GitHub Markdown coding is not processed within HTML tables.
+(The "Markdown Extra" does though)

 Within the sample table above, asterisks in `*Here*` are normally recognized as Markdown code to bold.